Information Theoretic Text-to-Image Alignment: Details on user study

-We now present our \textit{preliminary} user study, which is based on focus groups only, with (lightly) guided discussions led by a moderator.
-Although it is easy to use the methodology described below to launch a large-scale survey campaign, this would require a completely different organization and implementation, which we did not put in place for this work.
+Our user studies are based on small focus groups participants only, with (lightly) guided discussions led by a moderator.
+In those campaigns we elicited feedback from users regarding the comparison of different alignment metrics, aiming to understand if MI is a \emph{plausible} choice.
+Although launching large-scale survey campaigns would be desirable, this would require a completely different organization and implementation with respect to what what we adopted for this work.

-\textbf{The survey web app.} Beside \emph{punctually} comparing alignment metrics~\cref{sec:method} and methods~\cref{sec:results}, we designed a web app to collect \emph{subjective} feedback, in the form of mini surveys, from real users.
-Each survey is composed of multiple rounds, each showing a prompt and a set of images generated from it.
+\textbf{The survey web app.} Beside \emph{punctually} comparing alignment metrics~\Cref{sec:method} and methods~\Cref{sec:results}, we designed a web app to collect \emph{subjective} feedback, in the form of mini surveys, from real users.
+Each survey is composed of multiple tests, each showing a prompt and a set of images generated from it.
 Under the hood, the web app corresponds to a jupyter notebook with \texttt{ipywidgets}\footnote{\url{https://ipywidgets.readthedocs.io/en/stable/}} for UI controls, rendered via the \texttt{voila}\footnote{\url{https://voila.readthedocs.io/en/stable/using.html}} framework and deployed live via a docker-ized HuggingFace space.
 Via the web app we run campaigns to \emph{compare alignment metrics} and to \emph{compare alignment methods}.

-\cref{fig:survey-example} shows an example screenshot of the alignment metric comparison survey.
-As from the example, users are free to select from 0 to up to 3 images for each prompt in the alignment metric comparison survey (0 to up to 8 for the alignment comparison survey).
+\Cref{fig:survey-example} shows an example screenshot of the alignment metric comparison survey~\Cref{sec:method}.
+As from the example, users are free to select from 0 to up to 3 images for each prompt.
 However, to stress users subjectivity, we intentionally did not provide guidelines on how to handle ``odd'' cases (e.g., if the prompt asks for a picture of ``an apple'', but the picture show more than one apple).
-Last, each survey is saved as a separate CSV with the timestamp of its creation which also serves as unique identifier of the survey, i.e., neither user identification is required, nor cookies are set as part of the web app logic, so users' privacy and anonymity is preserved.
+Last, each survey is saved as a separate CSV with the timestamp of its creation which also serves as unique identifier of the survey, i.e., neither a user identifier nor cookies are required by the web app logic, so users' privacy and anonymity is preserved.

-\subsection{Comparing alignment metrics.}
+\subsection{Comparing alignment metrics}